Teradata/developer-resources/docs/advanced/jupyterlab/install-jupyterlab-azure.md

 ---
 id: deploy-jupyter-azure-portal
-title: Teradata - AI Unlimited - deploy JupyterLab using Azure ARM
+title: Deploy JupyterLab from the Azure Portal
-description: Learn deploy JupyterLab using Azure ARM from the Azure portal.
+description: Learn how to deploy JupyterLab using an ARM template.
 sidebar_label: Azure
 sidebar_position: 2
 ---

-# Deploy the template from the Azure portal
+# Deploy the template from the Azure Portal

 The Azure Resource Manager (ARM) template deploys a server instance with JupyterLab, and the AI Unlimited kernel, running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).